YanWei-Sun/YanWei-Sun.github.io/source/_posts/posts/hello.md

 For **machine learning**, my mentor is Prof.[Boyu Wang](http://https://sites.google.com/site/borriewang/).
 To be specific, we use the **transfer learning** techniques on BCI(Brain Computer Interface) application.

 For **Robotics**, we focused on the **quadruped robot**, where we have one patent uner application(I as first inventor).
-This project was supervised by the Prof.[Jieliang Zhao](http://https://scholar.google.com/citations?user=KevJF0IAAAAJ&hl=zh-CN) and Prof. Lingjia Kong.
+This project was supervised by the Prof.[Jieliang Zhao](http://https://scholar.google.com/citations?user=KevJF0IAAAAJ&hl=zh-CN) and Prof. [Lingjia Kong](http://http://me-english.bit.edu.cn/people/faculty/k/125069.htm)
 ___